 1. Focusing Only on Monthly Payments

-Lower monthly installments may be more convenient, but remember that the principal amount to be repaid is just a part of the overall loan—the interest on that longer-term turns out to be steeper.
+Lower monthly installments may be more convenient, but remember that the principal amount to be repaid is just a part of the overall loan—the interest on that longer-term loan turns out to be steeper.

 2. Not Checking Your Credit Score